onera/Cassiopee/Converter/doc/source/ConverterMpi.rst

 Actions
 -------------

-.. py:function:: Converter.Mpi.trace(text, cpu=True, mem=True, stdout=False, filename="proc")
+.. py:function:: Converter.Mpi.trace(text, cpu=True, mem=True, fileName="proc")

     Enable to monitor CPU usage and memory usage for each node/process.
+    If fileName="stdout", information is written to standard output with the processor number.
-    If stdout=False, information is written in "filenameXXX" files, one for each process.
+    If fileName is another name, information is written in "filenameXXX" files, one for each process.
 If filename does not have a format for the process number and/or an file extension, it is appended "%03d" and ".out", respectively.
-    If stdout=True, information is written to standard output with the processor number.
     If cpu=True, time elapsed since the previous call to "trace" by this node is written.
     If mem=True, the current usage of memory of each process is written.